 This is not the only example of Chinese authorities engaging in the controversial ecological practices while the majority of the population gets under the impact of its results.
 In 2010, the exhibition in Songzhuang Art Community named “Beijing Besieged by Garbage” revealed the unsettling photographs of endless piles and mounds of garbage outside China’s capital city.
 The photographs were taken by Wang Jiuliang during his 11-month investigation of illegal waste dumps on the Beijing’s outskirts.

-Besides the miles of barren and trash-filled landscape, the investigation has also revealed the illegal government schemes of garbage disposal4.
+Besides the miles of barren and trash-filled landscape, the investigation has also revealed the illegal government schemes of garbage disposal.
 The waste utilization and disposal is a serious topic, and one demanding the most serious attention.
 Besides, unlike the Three Gorges Dam, the Seventh Ring (the informal name given to the trash sites circling the city) is not benefiting anybody in any way, so it is hard to justify.
 Is it a crime against the environment?
 Absolutely.

-The adverse effects of dumping waste uncontrollably are well studied and documented.
+The adverse effects of dumping waste uncontrollably are well-studied and documented.
 The land gets absolutely unsuited for life.
 But who is the main victim of the resulting situation?
 Beijing residents, mainly.
 The rest of the ecosystem, despite how arrogant that may sound, will recover sooner or later – not soon enough for anybody responsible for the disaster to witness, but soon enough to survive as a system.
 In other words, the environment can eventually handle what we are doing to it – it is we who are in trouble.

-At the same time, the geologic transformation process can be portrayed as positive: the manifestation of human power, the dominance of the knowledge and comprehension over the chaotic natural forces are often seen as motives in the politically charged media.
+At the same time, the geologic transformation process can be portrayed as positive: the manifestation of human power, the dominance of the knowledge, and comprehension over the chaotic natural forces are often seen as motives in the politically charged media.
 In the case of China, the film Young People in Our Village (1959) serves a perfect example.
-In the film, the changing of nature to suit humanity’s needs is depicted as an uneven but glorious struggle, in which the man eventually emerges victorious5.
+In the film, the changing of nature to suit humanity’s needs is depicted as an uneven but glorious struggle, in which the man eventually emerges victorious.

 It is easy to see the parallels between the Chinese policy and that of the Soviet Union, another country notable for its extensive tampering with nature.
 Meanwhile, the independent filmmakers of the recent decade show radically different view on the same process.
-West of Tracks (2000) and Blind Shaft (2003) both depict the same simple people living on the transformed land, amidst the ravaged and rusty landscape, gradually deteriorating to animalistic behavior6.
+West of Tracks (2000) and Blind Shaft (2003) both depict the same simple people living on the transformed land, amidst the ravaged and rusty landscape, gradually deteriorating to animalistic behavior.

 While the main focus of these two films is the inequity created by the unregulated capitalism, they exhibit the same effect as the Young People in Our Village, but from the different points.
 The former two strip the premise of the political agenda and show the scary after-effects of powerful capabilities applied to the wrong point.
 Again, the Anthropocene offers the angle to the issue: it is humans who have made the change, it just so happens that the change hurts them instead of benefiting.

-The self-destructive nature of actions conducted by human beings, or, rather, the willing of the selected few to sacrifice the many for the financial gain, is exhibited fairly regularly.
+The self-destructive nature of actions conducted by human beings, or, rather, the willingness of the selected few to sacrifice the many for the financial gain, is exhibited fairly regularly.
 The dumping of waste and the irresponsible geological transformations promising the quick revenue or the upper hand in the political or ideological struggle often end up being destructive in the long run.
-Much like Three Gorges Project, the outcome is usually predicted and well supplied with arguments and data, but rarely changes the course of events.
+Much like Three Gorges Project, the outcome is usually predicted and well-supplied with arguments and data, but rarely changes the course of events.

 The social and psychological background for such behavior has been studied extensively.
-According to Rob Nixon, author of Slow Violence and the Environmentalism of the Poor, such behavior is accepted by the public because of its relatively remote and obscure nature7.
+According to Rob Nixon, author of Slow Violence and the Environmentalism of the Poor, such behavior is accepted by the public because of its relatively remote and obscure nature.
 Psychologically, we react to immediate violence more readily than to potentially harmful actions.
 Such phenomenon is grounded in the evolutionary nature of our basic emotions and reactions.

 The media recognizes this principle and uses it to create the strong feedback by portraying tragedies as graphically violent and visually dramatic as possible.
 This serves as training for human perception, as it gets used to this high standard and tends to ignore the negative effects not supported by such evident confirmation.
 This gives way to the “slow violence” – actions, decisions, and policies, which inevitably result in human losses, but require long terms, usually decades, to take effect.
 This paradoxically makes them acceptable while other, less violent but more immediate events get extensive media coverage and prompt public protests.